Dr. Randi Fredricks, Ph.D

 Dr. Fredricks’ education includes a Bachelors of Arts degree in Communications from Santa Clara University, a Masters of Arts degree in Counseling Psychology from John F. Kennedy University, and a Ph.D. in Psychology from the Institute of Transpersonal Psychology.

 She has certifications as a Hypnotherapist, Master Practitioner of Neuro Linguistic Programming, Clinical Nutritionist, and Clinical Herbalist.
-She is also a Registered Addiction Specialist and as a State of California-approved Certified Addictions Treatment Counselor.
+She is also a Registered Addiction Specialist with over 30 years of experience treating couples affected by addiction.

 In addition to her other work, Dr. Fredricks has designed and created her own websites since 1998.
 She participates in ongoing training, consultation, and therapy because she is committed to continually learning new evidenced-based approaches to marriage counseling and psychotherapy.